joomla-agency/plg_jooag_shariff/README.md

 - [x] v3.2.9 - New: tumblr button
 - [x] v3.3.0 - Shorttag parameter support for custom icons, backend integration and other shariff settings
 - [x] v3.3.0 - Rearrange the Plugin Options and simplify settings
-- [ ] Ongoing integration of updates from Shariff Libraray & Backend
+- [x] Ongoing integration of updates from Shariff Libraray & Backend
 - [ ] More Options for Info and Print soon

 <h2>Update Instructions:</h2>
-* All previous versions before 4.0.0
+* All previous versions before 5.0.0
   * You need to uninstall the old Jooag Shariff Plugin
-  * Make a fresh install and do the needed Settings again, please.
+  * Make a fresh install and do the needed Settings again.
   * Please, make a note of your current settings.

 <h2>Documentation:</h2>